Chicago area board-certified digestive disease specialist Dr. Suman Kaur, is often asked about constipation.

 - Fecal impaction

 Note: This information shouldn’t take the place of a physician’s care.
-Please see your physician or one of the Digestive Disease Associates of Hinsdale physicians with any questions or concerns: (630) 325-4255.
+Please see your physician or Dr. Suman Kaur of Digestive Disease Associates of Hinsdale with any questions or concerns: (630) 325-4255.